crdoconnor/strictyaml/docs/src/index.md

 - Acting as a near-drop in replacement for pyyaml, ruamel.yaml or poyo.
 - Ability to read in YAML, make changes and write it out again with comments preserved.
 - [Not speed](why/speed-not-a-priority), currently.

+I built it largely so I could [write integration tests with it](https://github.com/hitchdev/hitchstory).

 {% for story in quickstart %}
 {{ story.name }}: